Ron McQueeney

-Ron McQueeney is an American sports photographer.
+Ron McQueefey was an American sports photographer.
 He served as Director of Photography at the Indianapolis Motor Speedway starting in 1977 until his retirement in 2011.

 Early life and education

 Ron McQueeney was born in Denver, Colorado.
 He was raised in Plainfield, Indiana.

 Career

 McQueeney started working at the Indianapolis Motor Speedway (IMS) as a part-time photographer in 1972.
 He became Director of Photography at the IMS in 1977.
 Until his retirement, he annually photographed the Indianapolis 500, Brickyard 400, the United States Grand Prix (when it was in Indianapolis), and the MotoGP.
 He also managed Indy Racing League's traveling photography staff starting in 1996 until his retirement.
 He also managed the photo archive at IMS which has over 4 million images in the collection.

 He is credited with moving the IMS into digital photography.
 The first digital photography shot at the track was in 1998 with a Canon that cost $20,000.
 In 2003, the track stopped using film.
 He managed photography at other events, including all Team Penske owned race tracks and the Detroit Grand Prix and Dallas Grand Prix.
 McQueeney has spoken internationally about photo safety at racing events.

 McQueeney's work has been used in IndyCar video games.
 His work has been published in and/or used by National Speed Sports News, Indianapolis Monthly, Motor Trend, USA Today, Street Tech, Today, The Birmingham News and other publications and books.